 The operational risk is matched by a strategic one.
 Leadership attention gets swallowed by escalation, not scale.
 When the same names appear on every critical path, the leadership team cannot free cycles to build the next capability, explore adjacent markets, or fix upstream constraints.
 The firm becomes present-focused, not future-proof.
 It stops compounding.

-Tackling Single Points of Dependency is not a
+Tackling Single Points of Dependency is not a witch-hunt; it is an architectural upgrade!

 We first need to move from heroics to design.
 Start by mapping critical outcomes rather than job titles: revenue protection, customer fulfilment, cash control, platform stability, and regulatory compliance.
 For each, identify the specific decisions, approvals, and knowledge assets required to deliver consistently.
 Then quantify the concentration: who can perform the task today, who is enabled to back them up, and what would break if they were unavailable for a week, a month, or a quarter.